rodrigomelo9/amba/amba.md

 ![AHB response](images/ahb-hresp.png)
 <!-- .element: style="background-color: white;" -->

-> * If an ERROR response is received, the remaining transfers in a burst can be canceled, but this is not a strict requirement.
+> * If an ERROR response is received, the remaining transfers in a burst can be canceled, but this is not a strict requirement, and it is also acceptable to continue.
 > * HRESP is 2 bits wide in AHB2, to support SPLIT and RETRY (removed on AMBA3).
 <!-- .element: style="font-size: 0.4em !important;" -->